Giddyjr7/Blog-App/README.md

-# Blog App
+# TIGO Blog App

 A Flask-based blogging application that allows users to create, edit, and manage blog posts with authentication features.
+TIGO is a modern, user-friendly platform for sharing your thoughts and connecting with others.

 ## Features